 They are immune from being sued for malpractice, but are not immune from ethical discipline if they violate any SCR ethical rules.
 They do not testify in court and you cannot compel them to take the witness stand.
 They are appointed by the trial court to advocate for what is “in the children’s best interest.”
 They are required to conduct an investigation and make a recommendation to the court regarding custody and placement or other issues essential to the best interest of minor children.
 They are required by statute, to convey the wishes of the child to the court, even if they feel that the wishes of the child run contrary to what the guardian ad litem believes may be in the minor child’s best interest.
 The guardian ad litem doesn’t decide the case, the trial court decides the case.
 The guardian ad litem makes recommendations to the court, which the trial court is free to accept, reject or amend to its own preference, based on the law, the facts and the evidence presented in the case.

 The guardian ad litem, in my opinion, should be making a recommendation to the court based on their investigation, what they honestly believe may be in the child’s best interest, and apply the law to the case, just like the trial court is required to do so.
 While everyone has their own opinions and values about things, hearing a guardian ad litem’s personal opinion or views about children is not helpful to the case, the children, or in serving their role as a court appointed advocate for the best interests of a minor child.

 Karp & Iancu has been working divorce cases for over 45 years and has the experience you need to get the results you deserve.
 We have developed comprehensive and easy to understand divorce packages that outline each type of divorce and the cost associated with it.
-Reach out to us today for a free consultation, and let our expert attorney’s help you through this difficult time.
+Reach out to us today for a 100% confidential consultation, and let our expert attorney’s help you through this difficult time.